About Us

 We believe in positive partnerships with a wide variety of organizations, including but not limited to business, social, and educational organizations, all levels of government, and entrepreneurs.
 These partnerships act as a strong, vibrant, economic catalyst which promotes a healthy business environment for the benefit of all Boundary residents

-Community Futures Boundary is committed to serving the entire Boundary and maintains offices and resource centres in both Grand Forks and Greenwood, BC.
+Community Futures Boundary is committed to serving the entire Boundary and maintains offices and a resource centre in Grand Forks, BC.

 Our Boundary Advisors Program can provide you with free one-on-one business coaching conversations for small to medium-sized business owners in the Boundary Region.
 If you want to grow or improve your business in a specific way, we have a specialist who can help.